 - Plug the notebook into power using the power adapter.

-- When the BIOS has been recovered, a Continue Startup button displays and timer counts down.
-You can click Continue Startup to restart the computer immediately.
+- After the BIOS is recovered, a Continue Startup button displays and a timer counts down.
+Click the Continue Startup button to restart the computer immediately.
 The computer will restart automatically when the timer reaches zero.

 - After restarting, Windows may display a message stating that the computer was improperly shut down or that a boot problem was detected.
 Read and respond to the screens to continue.

-Recovering the BIOS using an external storage device
+Recovering the notebook BIOS using an external storage device

 If the HP_TOOLS volume on your HDD has been deleted, a USB key with an HP_TOOLS volume can be used as an alternative.
 The key can be created manually or by using the HP UEFI BIOS Update SoftPAQ or the new HP UEFI Support Environment SoftPAQ and selecting the Create a USB key option.
 The USB key does not have to be bootable.
 However, this assumes the boot block is not corrupted in which case a repair is required.